SpongeBob SquarePants season 5: Cast

 In addition to the regular cast members, episodes feature guest voices from many ranges of professions, including actors, musicians, and artists.
 In the episode "The Original Fry Cook", American comedian and actor Patton Oswalt guest starred as the voice of Jim, a fry cook who had worked at the Krusty Krab before SpongeBob was hired.
 Oswalt reflected on his voice-over work for the episode, saying "The best part was that I sat next to Clancy Brown in the studio.
 I'm a big Highlander fan, so to see him do Mr. Krabs was really fun."
 In the episode "Night Light", Ernest Borgnine and Tim Conway returned to reprise their roles as Mermaid Man and Barnacle Boy, respectively.
-Bob Joles replaced John Rhys Davies as the voice of Man Ray, as they both previously starred in The Jungle Book 2 as the respective voices of Ranjan's father and Bagheera.
+Bob Joles replaced John Rhys Davies as the voice of Man Ray; ironically, they both previously starred in The Jungle Book 2 as the respective voices of Ranjan's father and Bagheera.
 It was also guest starred by Mark Hamill as the voice of the Moth.
 Brian Doyle-Murray reprised his role as the Flying Dutchman for "Money Talks".
 American film and book critic Gene Shalit made a vocal cameo in "The Krusty Sponge" as his "[fish-]likeness", Gene Scallop.
 In the special episode and television film SpongeBob's Atlantis SquarePantis, English musician and actor David Bowie guest starred as Lord Royal Highness (LRH).
 Bowie accepted the role when he was persuaded by his 6-year-old daughter, Alexandria Zahra, who is a fan of the show.
 Bowie wrote in his blog that he "[is] hit the Holy Grail of animation gigs.
 We, the family, are thrilled.
 Nothing else need happen this year, well, this week anyway."
 In "BlackJack", Marion Ross returned to reprise her role as the voice of Grandma SquarePants.
 The episode was also guest starred by John DiMaggio as BlackJack SquarePants, SpongeBob's cousin.
 In "The Inmates of Summer", R. Lee Ermey appeared as the Prison Warden.
 In the entry "20,000 Patties Under the Sea", American musician and Kiss vocalist Gene Simmons guest starred as the Sea Monster, while his wife, Shannon Tweed, voiced the Mother.
 Ray Liotta guest starred in the episode "WhoBob WhatPants?" as Trevor, the leader of New Kelp City's Bubble Poppin Boys gang, and the main villain in the episode.
 In "Banned in Bikini Bottom", Andrea Martin voiced the character of Ms. Gristlepuss.
 English-American actor and director Christopher Guest voiced Stanley S. SquarePants, SpongeBob's cousin, in the episode of the same name.